About The Irish Times

 Rosemary Kelly OBE

-Former Chair of the Arts Council of Northern Ireland; former head of Public Affairs & Secretary BBC Northern Ireland (1991-2002)
+Chairman of the British Council in NI; former Chair of the Arts Council of NI; former head of Public Affairs & Secretary BBC Northern Ireland.

 Margaret Elliott CBE